I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 Issues of women's equality are by no means simply an issue for Islam.

-In Turkey, Pakistan, Bangladesh, and Indonesia, we have seen Muslim majority countries elect a woman to lead.
+In Turkey, Pakistan, Bangladesh, and Indonesia, we have seen Muslim-majority countries elect a woman to lead.

 Meanwhile, the struggle for women's equality continues in many aspects of American life and in countries around the world.

-The on the other hand, the moral equivalence.
+There it is, on the other hand, the moral equivalence.

 So while they're making great progress on women's rights in the Muslim world, we have a country where women's equality is still an ongoing struggle.